2010 United States census: Controversies

-Detroit Mayor ,Dave Bing, held a press conference on March 22, 2011, to announce that the city would challenge its census results.
+Detroit Mayor Dave Bing held a press conference on March 22, 2011, to announce that the city would challenge its census results.
 The challenge, being led by the city's planning department, cited an inconsistency as an example showing a downtown census tract which lost only 60 housing units, but 1,400 people, implying that a downtown jail or dormitory was missed in canvassing.

 NYC Mayor Michael Bloomberg held a conference on March 27, 2011, to announce that the city would also challenge his city's census results, specifically the apparent undercounting in the boroughs of Queens and Brooklyn.
 Bloomberg said that the numbers for Queens and Brooklyn, the two most populous boroughs, are implausible.
 According to the census, they grew by only 0.1% and 1.6%, respectively, while the other boroughs grew by between 3% and 5%.
 He also stated that the census showed improbably high numbers of vacant housing in vital neighborhoods such as Jackson Heights, Queens.

 The District of Columbia announced in August 2011 that it would also challenge its census results.
 The Mayor's Office claimed that the detailed information provided for 549 census blocks is "nonsensical", listing examples of census data that show housing units located in the middle of a street that does not actually exist.
 However, officials do not believe the city's total population will drastically change as a result of the challenge.

 State rankings

 The state with the highest percentage rate of growth was Nevada, while the state with the largest population increase was Texas.
 Michigan, the 8th largest by population, was the only state to lose population (although Puerto Rico, a U.S. territory, lost population as well), and the District of Columbia saw its first gain since the 1950s.
-Note that the resident populations listed below do not include people living overseas.
+The resident populations listed below do not include people living overseas.
 For Congressional apportionment, the sum of a state's resident population and its population of military personnel and federal contractors living overseas (but not other citizens overseas, such as missionaries or expatriate workers) is used.